 Ashes also remind us that “from dust we came, to dust we go.
 Dust – that ever-present and bothersome gritty waste that serves no purpose, it seems, than to muck up our furniture and floors.
 I came from dust, I constantly clean away the dust, and one day I will return to dust.
 Yet in union with Christ, from the ashes we rise and are redeemed.

 Admittedly, I didn't grow up in a church culture that stressed the importance and origins of Lent.
-Truthfully, and I don't mean for this to sound inappropriate or sacreligious, as a 9 year old...I really did think people were referring to something that accumulated in their belly button.
+Truthfully, and I don't mean for this to sound inappropriate or sacrilegious, as a 9 year old...I really did think people were referring to something that accumulated in their belly button.
 Obviously, it wasn't part of my Baptist-rooted rhythms.

 When people told me about how they were participating in lent in high school & college, they chose to abstain from things like sweets, soda, hard liquor, and sex.
 Admirable stuff (hint of sarcasm..).
 It might’ve made a difference in my life to investigate Lent a little bit more if I knew they grew from not only giving something up, but watching their prayer & devotion life grow.
 Or maybe if they went to a local church during that period, or perhaps Catholic mass.
 But to my knowledge, that was not what happened.
 It was a trade off of some kind.
 Or as some Muslim friends of mine suggested, “it’s the Christian version of Ramadan.”

-Now, since my high school & college days, I HAVE met people who kept Lent diligently with good reasons and good motives.
+Since those days, I HAVE met people who kept Lent diligently with good reasons and good motives.
 And my perspective has changed slightly.

 So what is Lent?